Harm reduction is a set of practical strategies and ideas aimed at reducing the harms from using drugs. Harms include but are not limited to:

 Make smaller joints/lines/bongs

-The purity and strength of legal highs can vary from what you are used to, start with a smaller dose
+The purity and strength of new psychoactive substances can vary widely, start with a smaller dose

 Avoid mixing drugs as this can greatly increase the chances of cardiac arrest and overdose.